- Western Great LakesEndless wilderness

 Sailing from Milwaukee all the way to Thunder Bay, Ontario, our exclusive voyage explores the maritime heritage, indigenous cultures and thriving industries that have shaped the history and character of these regions.
 Aboard the stylish 202-guest M/V Victory II, our cruise includes fine dining, free flowing house wine, beer, and spirits, engaging shipboard experts and all-inclusive shore excursions.

-Price includes hotel and airfare from Thunderbay to Toronto.
+Price includes airfare from Thunder Bay to Toronto.

 - Cat E$5,512Outside Cabin, Deck 1

 - Cat AA$7,552Outside Cabin, Deck 4

 Arrive at the pier where the elegant M/V Victory II awaits.
 Settle in to your outside stateroom before joining your fellow passengers for a welcome dinner.

 The city of Green Bay, Wisconsin is located on the south end of Green Bay at the mouth of the Fox River.
 It is the third-largest city in the state and well known as the home of the Green Bay Packers, the only community-owned NFL team.
 Visit the National Railway Museum of America, dedicated to preserving the nation’s extraordinary railroad history, including Union Pacific’s #4107, the largest steam locomotive ever built, and the futuristic “Aerotrain.”
 Traveling further back in history we visit Heritage Hill State Historical Park, a 48-acre open-air museum containing more than 30 of Green Bay’s historical structures, including log cabins from the fur trade era, buildings from Fort Howard, and stores and public buildings from the late 19th century.
 Live historic interpreters, wearing period style clothing, populate the park during summer operations.